(The Public Interest Disclosure Act) protects employees who make a

 disclosure of wrongdoing in good faith, which occurred in their workplace that

 PIDA applies to all employees of provincial ministries, Crown corporations, as well as a large number of government agencies, boards and other government institutions, which are set out in The Freedom of Information and Protection of Privacy Regulations.
 PIDA also applies to most employees of the Saskatchewan Health Authority and the Saskatchewan Cancer Agency.

 For training on PIDA, please go to the My Learning App.
-If you do not have access to Learn, click here.
+If you do not have access to the My Learning App, click here.

 You can learn more about PIDA below.